priban42/SPD_TOM/server/README.md

    ```bash
    python main.py
    ```
-2. `test.py` will periodically send dummy JSON data to the server.
+2. `test_client.py` will send dummy JSON data to the server.

 ## Installation
 To install the required dependencies, run: